ParkinsonLab/Architect/scripts/ensemble_enzyme_annotation/README.md

 This folder contains a set of scripts for enzyme annotation.
 Currently using python v2, but being migrated to v3.

+* _main.sh_:

+	This is the main script that takes raw results from the various tools and automatically produces the results from the random forest classifier (default).
+Details of the involved scripts are given below, as well as options other than the default.

 * _0_concatenate_raw_results.py_:

 	Concatenates the results from the different tools.